-If you are contemplating investing in a buy-to-let property, there are some key areas you need to address to guarantee a successful outcome to your investment.
+If you are contemplating investing in a buy-to-let property, there are some key areas you need to address to increase your chances of a successful outcome for your investment.

 Decide your strategy